iris-edu/EMC-ParaView/README.md

  display EMC netCDF models along with other auxiliary Earth data.
 After installing this package (see INSTALL.txt) the plugins/macros in the package allow you to:

     - Draw Boundaries of:
-        + low-resolution or intermediate resolution coastlines
+        + very low-resolution, low-resolution or intermediate resolution coastlines
         + national, US states and Canadian provinces
         + present-day plates (divergent, transform or convergent margins)
         + your own GeoCSV boundary files